 Expertise: Statistical consulting, structural equation modeling, longitudinal and multilevel data analysis, health psychology.

 Background: Consults with the College of Nursing and a variety of other medical researchers.
-Received her PhD from Arizona State University in Quantitative Psychology in 2005.
+Received her PhD from Arizona State University in 2005.

 MS and MPH Biostatisticians